 Also in May and June 2014, it was noted that the pumps were sucking up excessive amounts of sand and ruined the bearings in the large pump before anticipated, and it needed to be shut down.
 The sand was likely a result of the Missouri River flooding.
 The two smaller, less efficient pumps and higher than average rain fall kept the lake at ideal levels for the remaining 2014 season.

 The MLA has purchased two used pumps to replace the large pump.
 The plan is to have one in operation for 2015, with the other one as a back-up.

 We are always looking for volunteers to help with maintaining the lake.

 Q: How long is the pipe from the Missouri River to McCook Lake?

 A: 7,550 feet long

-If you are interested in assisting with the pump and pump house maintenance or upgrades, please contact the Lake Association and you will be contacted by the project leader when work days will be held.
+If you are interested in assisting with the lake maintenance, please contact the Lake Association and you will be contacted by the project leader when work days will be held.